codeFarmerJack/Manuals/VBA_Syntax_ENCAP2023.md

 # 7. CDbl
     CDbl is a conversion function that stands for "Convert to Double."
 It is used to convert a value to a double data type.

+# 8. Trim
+    The Trim function is used to remove leading and trailing spaces from a string.
+It does not remove spaces between words.